jemshit/Android_Architecture_Notes/mvp_cheatsheet.md

 "The Presenter in MVP, presents user actions to the backend system; after getting the response it presents the response to the users, whereas the **Controller in the MVC pattern doesn’t mediate between Model and the View**, it doesn’t update the view, **it just mediates between user actions and model.**" [18]

+"**In the MVC, the Controller is responsible for determining which View to display in response to any action** including when the application loads. *This differs from MVP where actions route through the View to the Presenter.* **In MVC, every action in the View correlates with a call to a Controller along with an action.** In the web each action involves a call to a URL on the other side of which there is a Controller who responds.
+Once that Controller has completed its processing, it will return the correct View.
+The sequence continues in that manner throughout the life of the application:

+Action in the View
+    -> Call to Controller
+    -> Controller Logic
+    -> Controller returns the View.

+One other big difference about MVC is that the View does not directly bind to the Model. **The view simply renders, and is completely stateless.** *In implementations of MVC the View usually will not have any logic in the code behind.
+This is contrary to MVP where it is absolutely necessary because, if the View does not delegate to the Presenter, it will never get called.*" [19]

+"...**in MVC, controller methods are based on behaviors** -- in other words, *you can map multiple views (but same behavior) to a single controller.* **In MVP, the presenter is coupled closer to the view, and usually results in a mapping that is closer to one-to-one,** i.e. a view action maps to its corresponding presenter's method.
+You typically wouldn't map another view's actions to another presenter's (from another view) method."
+[20]

 #### Solutions for **Orientation Change** problem: